lspang1999/RedundancyRemovalAttack/README.md

 PREREQS: Atalanta, PyVerilog

-TO RUN:
+TO RUN:'
 Run redundancy_removal_attack_main.py from a terminal.
 Include the following options.
 All are required.
-  - locked_circuit: The file name of the locked circuit to run the attack on
+  - locked_circuit: The file name of the locked circuit to run the attack on.
+In current version, circuit must be synthesized to generic gates.
   - output_path: Output directory to place genereated test copies of circuit in.
 InuNCLUDE BACKSLASH AT THE END OF PATH
   - top_level_module: Top level module name of locked circuit
   - num_keys: The number of keys in locked design